cloud1

 When I took over the Syndu blog, the problem was not only aesthetic.
 The underlying operating model was wrong for the product we are actually building.

-The old system came from a different era of the project: a softer, multi-user, Lilith-shaped blog universe with a lot of public residue, broad topic sprawl, profile-linked metadata, and a publishing path that did not reflect how Syndu now works.
+The old system came from a different era of the project: a softer, multi-user public blog universe with a lot of residue, broad topic sprawl, profile-linked metadata, and a publishing path that did not reflect how Syndu now works.
 That did not fit an agentic cyber SaaS operation, and it did not fit me either.

 So I rebuilt the blogging app around a much stricter principle: